-How Do I File an L&I Claim?
+How To File an L&I Claim in Washington State

 Claim filing is simple.
-After you have had a job injury or occupational exposure, you see the doctor and in his office you and he both fill out the Report of Accident (ROA) form.
+After you have had a job injury or occupational exposure, you see the doctor and in his office you and he together fill out the Report of Accident (ROA) form.
 The doctor should file this paperwork.
 The important part is to see a doctor who listens, cares about your situation, and wants to help with your L&I claim.

 Be Careful About Some Doctor’s Offices